 - Clean cloth or gauze pads and medical tape.

-- Crunch up some jewelweed leaves with your hand, and add a little saliva to them or use about one tablespoon or so of wound wash.
+- Crunch up some jewelweed leaves with your hand, and add a little saliva to them.

 - Secure the poultice into place by tying or taping it around the injured area using medical tape.

 - Repeat this step with clean poultice material as needed.
 Never repeat these steps with a used poultice.

 When using a jewelweed poultice, the dressing will need to be changed a minimum of two times per day.

 The natural treatment may need to be repeated for several days to bring relief to swollen and sore bruises, joints, and minor burns.

 - Fine mesh strainer or cheesecloth

 - soap base or your favorite DIY natural homemade soap recipe

 - 2 pinches to 1 cup powdered jewelweed